The White Cliffs of Dover are more than just a pretty slice of cliffs in England.

 The White Cliffs of Dover are an 8-mile stretch of white chalk cliffs streaked with black flint deposits on England’s southeastern coastline.

-How to get to the White Cliffs of Dover?
+How do you get to the White Cliffs of Dover?

 One of the best day trips from London by train is to the White Cliffs.
 Starting at London Victoria or London Charing Cross stations will take a bit longer, which is why we recommend leaving from London St. Pancras International for an hour-long journey to Dover Priory.

-Do you have to pay to see the White Cliffs of Dover?
+Do you have to pay to visit the White Cliffs?

 No!
 You can walk along the White Cliffs of Dover for free.
 Plus, you can make tracks across the grounds of the South Foreland Lighthouse without a fee, though you’ll have to pay for a ticket to climb to the top of the lighthouse.